Primary care: “I don’t continue like this. I can’t take good care of my patients ”| Society

 If the body held, Joaquín Morera planned to continue consulting at his health center in Madrid until he was 70 years old.
 But there came a point where he couldn’t take it anymore.
-The pandemic has been the straw that has filled his glass and that of many Primary Care health workers, completely overwhelmed by unmanageable agendas and a mountain of bureaucracy.
+The pandemic has been the last straw for him and for many primary care health workers, completely overwhelmed by unmanageable agendas and a mountain of bureaucracy.
 “It generates anxiety, insomnia, depression,” says Morera, who has retired at the age of 63, seven before his intention.
 “I cannot take good care of my patients, I do not continue like this, I prefer to lose money,” he said to himself.

 When a patient has to wait two weeks – sometimes longer – to see or speak to their GP, it is very likely that on the other side there are depleted insoles; Physicians who cover the population that corresponds to them —which can reach more than 2,500 citizens— and those of another or other colleagues; nurses who are vaccinating, conducting covid tests and trying to make home visits to people who cannot go to the health center, while many patients who do not receive an answer by phone go desperately to the outpatient clinic to be seen in person.
 According to data from the CSIF union, during a typical day in December only 80% of the workforce assigned to each health center due to sick leave, leave or vacations was working.

 Starting the morning is “facing Everest”, in the words of the family doctor Arturo Arenas.
 “You wake up with an agenda of 25 patients that can be multiplied by two or three throughout the day, who are also at odds because they feel they receive bad care.
 You spend a lot of time with red tape.
 You see people collapsed, who have to take an orfidal to work, nurses and administrative assistants crying.
-You work badly, you make more mistakes, you come home physically and morally destroyed ”, lists this Primary School doctor in Mallorca.
+You work badly, you make more mistakes, you come home physically and morally destroyed ”, lists this primary school doctor from Mallorca.

 Also 63 years old, Arenas is counting the days to retirement, despite the fact that, like his colleague, he had always intended to hold out until he was 70.
 “I love my profession.
 Or I loved it.
 But this is not doing medicine.
 I’m back from all this.
 It is a situation of boredom, of tremendous professional fatigue ”, he assures.

-What the World Health Organization calls the syndrome of burnout, which could be translated as being burned by work, seriously affected up to a third of Primary Care personnel before the pandemic, according to several studies.
+What the World Health Organization calls the syndrome of burnout, which could be translated as being burned by work, severely affected up to a third of primary care staff before the pandemic, according to several studies.
 The Foundation for the Training of the Collegiate Medical Organization denounces that during the pandemic these figures are close to 45% for all health workers.
 It is impossible to know the exact situation in this sixth wave, but both medical associations and unions assure that it has only gotten worse.

-“If your doctor behaves like a cynic, he is likely to suffer from this syndrome,” warned Enrique Gavilán, a rural Primary doctor who, in 2019, a few months before the biggest health crisis in a century broke out, published When you can’t anymore, a book on his own process of burnout.
-He described how in Primary Care it is accentuated by the neglect of the administrations, the lack of recognition and a bureaucratic work that occupies a good part of the time.
+“If your doctor behaves like a cynic, he is likely to suffer from this syndrome,” warned Enrique Gavilán, a rural primary school doctor who, in 2019, a few months before the biggest health crisis in a century broke out, published When you can’t anymore, a book on his own process of burnout.
+He described how in primary care it is accentuated by the neglect of the administrations, the lack of recognition and a bureaucratic work that occupies a good part of the time.

 The covid has complicated everything.
-Carmen Valdivia, member of Primary Care of the College of Physicians of Albacete, denounces that they spend more time on paperwork than on clinical care: “We fill out sick leave, the report for the driver’s center, the dependency, the ambulance transfers.
+Carmen Valdivia, primary care member of the Albacete College of Physicians, denounces that they spend more time on paperwork than on clinical care: “We fill out sick leave, the report for the driver’s center, the dependency, the ambulance transfers.
 The bureaucracy does not let us be doctors ”, he laments.

 Both medical unions and professional associations are asking for more workers, more health workers, but also more administrative personnel.
 “The first thing is to organize what there is,” says Pilar Rodríguez Ledo, vice president of the Spanish Society of General and Family Physicians (SEMG).
 “Everyone should do what they are best suited for; and the greatest training of physicians is not in being administrative.
 And the worst thing is that there is no solution to the problem, if they saw a ray of light, maybe the professionals would not be so demoralized ”, he adds.

-In the first wave, the situation was “horrible” due to the lack of protective equipment and the fear of becoming infected with a pathogen that was not well known at the time, in the words of Hermenegildo Marcos, member of Rural Primary Care in the General Council of Schools Medical Officers.
+In the first wave, the situation was “horrible” due to the lack of protective equipment and the fear of becoming infected with a pathogen that was not well known at that time, in the words of Hermenegildo Marcos, a member of rural primary care in the General Council of Schools Medical Officers.
 But the sixth is the one that has completely overwhelmed some health centers that were propped up.
 “We are seeing early retirements and casualties; many that do not extend the working age.
 There is significant physical and emotional wear ”, he emphasizes.

 In Spain, the financing of this branch of care, which in 2021 gave 268 million consultations between routine and emergency, is 14% of health spending, compared to 25% recommended by the World Health Organization.